Decoupling Variance and Scale-Invariant Updates in Adaptive Gradient Descent for Unified Vector and Matrix Optimization: Preliminaries

 Solving this yields $\Delta x^{*}= -M^{-1} g$, where $M^{-1}$ is often referred to as a \textit{preconditioner}.
 This formulation is the basis for adaptive subgradient methods \citep{duchi2011adaptive}.

 In AdaGrad \citep{duchi2011adaptive}, $M$ is defined as $(\sum_{t} g_t^{} g_t^{T})^{1/2}$, a choice motivated by regret minimization.
-We will see many $gg^T$ operations and it simplifies notation to let $H = gg^\top$.
-More recently, $M$ has been interpreted as a \textit{whitening metric} \citep{frans2025stable}, typically defined as the square root of the gradient covariance, i.e., $M_{\text{Whitening}} := \E[H]^{1/2}$, which gives the update
+We will see many $gg^T$ operations and it simplifies notation to let $H = gg^T$.
+More recently, $M$ has been interpreted as a \textit{whitening metric} \citep{frans2025stable,eschenhagen2026clarifying}, defined as the square root of the gradient covariance, $M_{\text{Whitening}} := \E[H]^{1/2}$ (Unless stated otherwise, $\E[\cdot]$ denotes expectation over minibatches), so that $M_{\text{Whitening}}^{-1}$ normalizes the covariance of the gradient vector $g$.
+This yields the whitening update

-This setup leads to some nice connections such as an equivalence with the Fisher Information Matrix $F(x)$ when $f$ is a negative log-likelihood function, in which case the Hessian $\gH(x):=\nabla^2 f(x)$ coincides with $F(x)$.
-Under this scenario, the $\E[H]$ term can be considered as the Gauss-Newton or the covariance matrix of the gradient at $x$ \citep{martens2020new}.
-Notably, Adam \citep{adam2014method} (with zero first-order momentum) can be viewed as a computationally efficient realization of \cref{eq:sgd}, where $H$ is restricted to a diagonal approximation $\diag(g g^T)$ and the expectation is replaced by an exponential moving average (EMA).
+The setup leads to some nice connections such as an equivalence with the Fisher Information Matrix $F(x)$ when $f$ is a negative log-likelihood function, in which case the Hessian $\gH(x):=\nabla^2 f(x)$ also coincides with $F(x)$.
+Under this scenario, the $\E[H]$ term can further be considered as the Gauss-Newton or the covariance matrix of the gradient \citep{martens2020new,morwani2024new}.
+Notably, Adam \citep{adam2014method} (or RMSprop \citep{tieleman2012lecture} with zero first-order momentum) can be viewed as a computationally efficient realization of \cref{eq:sgd}, where $H$ is restricted to a diagonal approximation $\diag(g g^T)$ and the expectation is replaced by an exponential moving average (EMA).
 This avoids the intractability of computing matrix square roots in high-dimensional parameter spaces.